opendocsg/slw-judgments-backfill/2016_SGCA_55/report.md

 _Damages_ – _Interest_

-[LawNet Editorial Note: This was an appeal from the decision of the High Court in [2015] SGHC 286.]
+[LawNet Editorial Note: This was an appeal from the decision of the High Court in <span class="citation">[2015] SGHC 286</span>.]

 9 September 2016 Judgment reserved.

 **Chao Hick Tin JA (delivering the judgment of the court):**

-1       These are two cross-appeals, one by the plaintiff and the other by the second defendant, against the decision of the High Court Judge (“the Judge”) in _Dynasty Line Limited (in liquidation) v Sukamto Sia and another_ [2015] SGHC 286 (“ _Judgment (Assessment)_ ”), in relation to an assessment of equitable compensation payable by the defendants to the plaintiff in respect of their breaches of fiduciary duty.
+1       These are two cross-appeals, one by the plaintiff and the other by the second defendant, against the decision of the High Court Judge (“the Judge”) in _Dynasty Line Limited (in liquidation) v Sukamto Sia and another_ <span class="citation">[2015] SGHC 286</span> (“ _Judgment (Assessment)_ ”), in relation to an assessment of equitable compensation payable by the defendants to the plaintiff in respect of their breaches of fiduciary duty.
 Civil Appeal No 208 of 2015 (“CA 208”) is the appeal by the plaintiff against both the defendants, while Civil Appeal No 223 of 2015 (“CA 223”) is the appeal by the second defendant against the plaintiff.
 Both appeals raise a gamut of issues, some of which overlap.

 **Facts and Decision Below**